 - Public and firefighter safety issues will continue to be the primary consideration. - Protecting Agency will complete analysis as determined by agency policy to determine the complexity of the fire.
-The Protecting Agency will authorize and provide oversight for all incident resources regardless of the complexity level. - The operational guidelines for special management considerations are contained in the AIWFMP and in Unit Fire Management Plans. - No retardant will be used on federal lands without prior approval of the agency administrator unless there is an immediate threat to life. - Each agency's structure and site protection policies will be reviewed and applied as directed by the Jurisdictional Agency and based on priorities, the overall statewide fire situation and resource availability. - d.
+The Protecting Agency will authorize and provide oversight for all incident resources regardless of the complexity level. - The operational guidelines for special management considerations are contained in the AIWFMP and in Unit Fire Management Plans and will be included in the decision documentation in WFDSS. - No retardant will be used on federal lands without prior approval of the agency administrator unless there is an immediate threat to life. - Each agency's structure and site protection policies will be reviewed and applied as directed by the Jurisdictional Agency and based on priorities, the overall statewide fire situation and resource availability.

+d.
 Wildland Fire Decision Support System Approval Requirements